bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 First, you've been following it pretty closely.
 Let's start with...
 Where do we start?
+Let's start with what happened with Tornado Cash in the Netherlands

 ## Tornado Cash conviction: what it means for Bitcoin developers

-Aaron van Wirdum: 00:01:52

-Let's start with what happened with Tornado Cash in the Netherlands

 Sjors Provoost: 00:01:55